ValeSayfa/MasterThesis/readme.md

 ## Deployment on Microsoft Azure

 In this section, a option to deploy the completed web-based tool on **Microsoft Azure** will be illustrated, so that public users can have access to the tool and utilize the tool from external IP addresses.

-**STEP1**
+### Deployment STEP1

-> Register or log in <a href="https://azure.microsoft.com/en-us/free/search/?&ef_id=Cj0KCQjwxNT8BRD9ARIsAJ8S5xbss_NUxJHK8EUnkeL3LcrYXqK_bsDu1WmdTAUfCWEmSrGS9dyZSu8aAum6EALw_wcB:G:s&OCID=AID2100049_SEM_Cj0KCQjwxNT8BRD9ARIsAJ8S5xbss_NUxJHK8EUnkeL3LcrYXqK_bsDu1WmdTAUfCWEmSrGS9dyZSu8aAum6EALw_wcB:G:s&dclid=CjkKEQjwxNT8BRC0-4WyzuGUi5IBEiQATZzD3E5IQQApxjufn-ZaV9hVVK_WAVsEtvBT2t2vox1HY3vw_wcB" target="_blank">**Microsoft Azure**</a>,  a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through Microsoft-managed data centers.
+> Register or log in <a href="https://azure.microsoft.com/en-us/free/search/?&ef_id=Cj0KCQjwxNT8BRD9ARIsAJ8S5xbss_NUxJHK8EUnkeL3LcrYXqK_bsDu1WmdTAUfCWEmSrGS9dyZSu8aAum6EALw_wcB:G:s&OCID=AID2100049_SEM_Cj0KCQjwxNT8BRD9ARIsAJ8S5xbss_NUxJHK8EUnkeL3LcrYXqK_bsDu1WmdTAUfCWEmSrGS9dyZSu8aAum6EALw_wcB:G:s&dclid=CjkKEQjwxNT8BRC0-4WyzuGUi5IBEiQATZzD3E5IQQApxjufn-ZaV9hVVK_WAVsEtvBT2t2vox1HY3vw_wcB" target="_blank">**Microsoft Azure**</a>

+*Microsoft Azure* is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through Microsoft-managed data centers.
 After log in , you can create a new resource for the web-based tool and online database.

-**STEP2**
-***Resource and Service creation***
+### Deployment STEP2

 In the *Microsoft Azure* Home Portal, we can click "Create a resource" in "Azure services".
 Then, we input "Web App + MySQL" in search bar and create a container that can be configured to support PHP and MYSQL.